-The fitness area in CP21 has been renamed.
+9 The fitness area in CP21 has been renamed.
 It was called an 'exercise trail' in CP21 (2016).

-5.2.2 Proposed allowances are too high
+5.2.2 Proposed allowances are too high but the council's approach to application of allowances is reasonable

-The Altus Group estimates for embellishment items include revised allowances for preliminaries and margin and overheads.
-The revised allowances exceed those that were included in CP21 (2016), and those assessed as reasonable by Morrison Low.xiv
+The Altus Group estimates for embellishment items include revised allowances for preliminaries, margin and overheads.
+The revised allowances exceed those that were included in CP21 (2016), and those assessed as reasonable by Morrison Low, as shown in Table 5.1. $^{\rm xiv}$